Gallery-Akaia/Dream-Voice/replit.md

 ## Known Limitations (MVP)

-1. **Live Broadcasting**: The "Go Live" feature provides UI and state management only.
-Actual microphone input streaming would require WebRTC or a dedicated streaming server implementation.

-2. **Storage**: Currently using in-memory storage.
+1. **Storage**: Currently using in-memory storage.
 Data is lost on server restart.
 For production, configure PostgreSQL via `DATABASE_URL` environment variable.

-3. **Scalability**: In-memory session storage and single-server WebSocket design are suitable for small audiences.
+2. **Scalability**: In-memory session storage and single-server WebSocket design are suitable for small audiences.
 Larger deployments would benefit from Redis for sessions and a pub/sub system for WebSocket scaling.

-4. **Audio Format Support**: Limited to browser-supported formats (MP3, WAV, OGG).
+3. **Audio Format Support**: Limited to browser-supported formats (MP3, WAV, OGG).
 Consider adding transcoding for broader format support.

-5. **Mobile Playback**: Some mobile browsers may require user interaction before playing audio.
+4. **Mobile Playback**: Some mobile browsers may require user interaction before playing audio.
 Auto-play policies vary by platform.

 ## Design Guidelines